Arcticfox: Reception

 Computer Gaming World called Arcticfox "the first original new [EA game] that uses the distinctive features of the Amiga", calling the graphics and sound "Sensational!".
 It advised using a joystick instead of the mouse.
-In 1996, the magazine ranked the Amiga version of Arcticfox as the 138th best game of all time, calling it "the seminal 3D polygon-based shooter."
+In 1996, the magazine ranked the Amiga version of Arcticfox as the 138th best game of all time, calling it "the seminal 3D polygon-based shooter".
 Compute! also praised the Amiga version, and stated that the game would appeal to those who enjoyed both strategy and arcade action.
-"If you could buy only one game for your Atari ST, it might be Arctic Fox", Antic said, concluding that it was "a game you will return to play time and time again".
+Antic praised the gameplay for Atari ST version, and concluded that it was a game that the players will return to play time and time again.
 Info magazine gave the Commodore 64 version four-plus stars out of five, praising its "great 3-D graphics", "intuitive control interface", and control over missiles.
 The staff of Crash magazine were critical of the ZX Spectrum version of the game, giving it an overall score of 41%.